goreleaser/goreleaser/www/docs/customization/upx.md

 GoReleaser has been able to integrate with it via custom [build hooks][bhooks], and now UPX has its own configuration section:

+!!! warning
+    `upx` does not support all platforms!
+Make sure to check [their issues][upx-issues] and to test your packed binaries first.

+    Namely, _macOS Ventura_ is not supported at the moment.

+    Future GoReleaser releases will add more filters so you can cherry-pick which platforms you want to pack or not.

 ```yaml
 # .goreleaser.yaml
 upx: